 When Is Water Softener Needed?

-This can range from the water pressure dropping, the taste of the water being different, the color-changing, mineral deposits are building up quicker than they used to, or the dreaded pipe bursting.
+This can range from the water pressure dropping, the taste of the water being different, the color-changing, mineral deposits building up quicker than they used to, or the dreaded pipe bursting.

-The health effects of using too hard of water can be a nuisance.
+The effects of using too hard of water can be a nuisance.
 Having hard water in your shower can cause dry skin and hair loss.
-It may also cause clothes to always feel itchy because of the mineral buildup in your clothes when you wash them.
+It may also cause clothes to feel itchy because of the mineral buildup in your clothes when you wash them.
 While these are not always major, your skin is your first defense against diseases and should be taken care of.

 Water Hardness By Zip Code